brandonsilver/first_rails_app/README.md

  * content:		string

 ## To-do: ##
- * **Data input validation:** Disallow blank names and invalid email addresses, overall input sanatation
+ * **Data input validation:** Disallow blank names and invalid email addresses, overall input sanitation
  * **User Authentication:** There isn't a way to sign in or out, anyone can do anything
  * **Layout:** Just the default layout